February 3-5 The Thacker Mountain Radio Hour celebrates a deep dive into the soil and soul of southern writing and music. (From Sept.2020)

 Luther Dickinson, with brother Cody Dickinson, is known for blues-boogie band, the North Mississippi Allstars, The group earned a Grammy nomination for their critically acclaimed debut album, Shake Hands With Shorty. and The New York Times praised Dickinson as “an impressive player in the Southern guitar-hero mold,” and Rolling Stone hailed the group’s “boogie blues and fuzzed-out funk.”

 The Allstars topped the Billboard Blues Albums chart three separate times, most recently with 2017’s Prayer For Peace.
-The band’s most recent album is Up and Rollin.’
+The band’s newest album, Set Sail, was released January 28, 2022.

 Dickinson’s restlessness and versatility has fueled an impressive solo career and landed him stints playing with the likes of John Hiatt and The Black Crowes in addition to studio work with Patty Griffin, Devon Allman, Seasick Steve, and more.